naveego/bosun/README.md

     - vault
     - mkcert
     - docker (must be installed manually right now, following instructions from https://docs.docker.com/install/linux/docker-ce/ubuntu/)
-7. Add docker login for our private repo: `docker login docker.n5o.black`.
+7. Add docker login for our private repo: `sudo docker login docker.n5o.black`.
 Get username/password from a senior dev.
 8. Run `bosun script up --verbose` to bring up minikube and deploy everything to it.
    - You may need to run this a few times if things are slow to come up and subsequent steps time out.
    - After minikube has started you can run `minikube dashboard` to open the dashboard and see what things have been deployed.